'Equal but different'

 - Alcohol misuse is associated with 190,000 hospital admissions each year.
 Around 70% of A&E attendances between midnight and 5am on weekend nights are alcohol related.

-In response to the Public Sector Equality Duty we have identified four equality objectives for the period 2015-19, accompanying these objectives is a two year action plan (2015-17) which details the work we will be undertaking to achieve our equality objectives.
+In response to the Public Sector Equality Duty we have identified four equality objectives for the period 2015-19, accompanying these objectives is an action plan which details the work we will be undertaking to achieve our equality objectives.

-Progress against the actions and objectives is reported regularly to the Quality and Safety Committee, which has delegated responsibility for equalities governance.
+Progress against the actions and objectives is reported regularly to the Assuring Involvement Committee, which has delegated responsibility for equalities governance.

 NHS Equality Delivery System (EDS)